-If you want to create a pay plan based on their performance in sales, they better have a relationship with the sales floor in a means in which they can affect said sales floor.
+If you want to create an Internet Director pay plan based on their performance in sales, they better have a relationship with the sales floor in a means in which they can affect said sales floor.
 They should also be trained to review and/or work deals if necessary.

-5. Allow them access to the tools and vendors they need to develop the department.
+5. Allow them access to the tools and vendors they need to develop the Internet department